-Since the Academy of Motion Picture Arts & Sciences announced the nominees for the 2016 Oscars, there has been outrage both online and in the press.
-For the second year in a row, all 20 individuals nominated in the acting categories are white.
-The outcry has been so great that the Academy’s governing board voted to add new members in order to increase diversity in the coming years.
+For the past few years when Oscar nominees have been announced, there has been outrage both online and in the press.
+In 2016, all 20 individuals nominated in the acting categories were white.
+The outcry was so great that the governing board for the Academy of Motion Picture Arts and Sciences voted to add new members in order to increase diversity in the coming years.

 For some African Americans who have spent decades around the film industry, this continues to spotlight an age-old problem.